-Outbound Proxy Front End MBG-EX01: When the user has examined proxy through client access server option for the send connector, then it will receive outgoing emails.
+Outbound Proxy Front End MBG-EX01: When the user has examined the proxy through the client access server option for the send connector, it will receive outgoing emails.
 It means the transport connector receives from transport service only when the option proxy through client access is examined through a proxy.

 You can check the settings of these connectors and then ask an external user to send an email to your account.